 Position Velocity Feedback (PVF), our dual-feedback system option, is available for closed loop control applications where the most demanding ride quality requirements must be satisfied.
-PVF is recommended for elevators of all speeds, especially higher speed geared and gearless
+PVF is recommended for elevators of all speeds, especially higher speed geared and gearless applications.
+It is also recommended for buildings with multiple floor heights where contract speed cannot be achieved in a single floor run.

-3.0 General Specifications Model V800 AC Traction
+3.0 General Specifications Model V900 AC Traction